The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 i) Legal basis

-Commission based on a widely recognized standard methodology implemented by DG ECFIN: Reports on Price and Cost Competitiveness.
-REER datasets, together with the underlying nominal effective exchange rates (NEER), are published on the Commission's website[40].
-REERs are not directly based on a legal act, but they are based on national data (exchange rate fixings, trade data and deflators) that are mostly compiled and collected based on specific legal acts.
+Real effective exchange rates (REERs) data used in the MIP are compiled by the European Commission based on a widely recognized standard methodology implemented by DG ECFIN: Reports on Price and Cost Competitiveness.
+REER datasets, together with the underlying nominal effective exchange rates (NEER), are published on the website of DG ECFIN32, and also disseminated in Eurostat’s database.33 REERs are not directly based on a legal act, but they are based on national data (exchange rates, trade data and deflators) that are mostly compiled and collected based on specific legal acts.
 REERs are derived indicators and therefore their quality is mostly a function of the quality in underlying data sets.

 ii) Quality assurance mechanisms